bitovi/canui/index.md

 </div>
 {% endhighlight %}

-The table can be made scrollable like this:
+Can be made scrollable like this:

 {% highlight javascript %}
 $('table').table_scroll();
 {% endhighlight %}

-It works for any table that has a fixed height container element.
-The following example creates a randomly generated, scrollable table:
+The following example creates a scrollable table with links to all CanUI builds on [ci.javascriptmvc.com](http://ci.javascriptmvc.com/job/CanUI):

-<iframe style="width: 100%; height: 350px" src="http://jsfiddle.net/KHNyy/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>
+<iframe style="width: 100%; height: 270px" src="http://jsfiddle.net/KHNyy/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>

 ### resize `$(element).resize()`

-The `resize` event on a scrollable table should be triggered whenever the tables dimensions or column content changes:
+The `resize` event should be triggered on a scrollable table whenever the table dimensions or column content changes:

 {% highlight javascript %}